RadicalLedger/zedeid-ss-bulk-signer/ReadMe.md

 ## Create Worker Instance

-This worker class handles the signing of verifiable credentials using BullMQ for job processing.
+This worker class handles the signing of verifiable credentials using BullJs for job processing.

 ### Constructor Parameters

 * `name`: The name of the queue.
 * `vcOptions`: The options for signing verifiable credentials.
 See below for details.
-* `workerOptions`: The options for the BullMQ worker.
+* `workerOptions`: The options for the BullJs worker.

 ### VCOptions